Colorectal Cancer Is the 2nd Most Common Cause of US Cancer Deaths: Here Are Colon Cancer Symptoms, Treatment, and Prevention

 Symptoms of colorectal cancer

-Colorectal cancer often causes no symptoms at all, especially during the early stages.
+Colorectal cancer often causes no symptoms at all—especially during the early stages, which is what makes it so concerning, says Dr. May.
 However, there are some signs and symptoms of colon cancer.

 - Blood in your stool or bleeding from the rectum (you might also see blood in the toilet)

 - Change in bowel habits, especially new diarrhea or constipation that lasts more than one week

 - Cramps in the lower stomach and low back pain

 - “Pencil shaped” stool (very thin and narrow)